discretize/discretize-guides/guides/what-should-i-play/index.md

 This build possesses a decent amount of self-sustain, due to <Trait id="2111"/>, but it suffers greatly from a <Boon name="Quickness"/> deficit.
 However, it doesn't suffer too much from a lack of <Boon name="Alacrity"/> due to the nature of _Initiative_.

 Overall, this build is an excellent pick if taken as an alt class: it is meant for players who enjoy high-risk, high-reward rotations.
 Played correctly, it is excellent in PuGs on single-target bosses such as the ones from Challenge Mode Fractals, most notably Sorrowful Spellcaster (Light and Dark Ai) and Ensolyss, or any boss with little to no phases.
-We do not recommand running this build in 99CM, as positioning is most important there, and jumping <Skill name="shadowstrike"/> becomes terrible due to Cosmic Energy (low gravity).
 Details for this build can be found at the bottom of the page.

 </Card>